Dog fouling

 Private gardens, drives, roads etc. are not covered by the legislation as they are not for general public access.

-People who are registered blind and in control of a dog are exempt.
+People who are registered blind and in control of a dog are exempt from the legislation.

 If you are not sure whether the Act applies to an area, you should assume that it does.

 Failure to clean up after your dog is an offence.
-Anyone seen allowing their dog to foul and not cleaning up after it may be approached by the Councils Animal Welfare Officer or other authorised officers and their details taken.
-The Council may prosecute for such offences but, in most cases, the offender will be issued with a FIXED PENALTY NOTICE of £50.
+Anyone seen allowing their dog to foul and not cleaning up after it may be approached by the Council's Animal Welfare Officer or other authorised officers and their details taken.
+The Council may prosecute for such offences although the offender may be offered the option to pay a Fixed Penalty Notice of £50.
+A repeat offender or someone who has committed multiple offences may not be offered the option of a Fixed Penalty Notice.

 There can be little doubt that fouling of pavements and public places by dogs is something which, quite rightly, annoys the large majority of the public.
 But, of course, it is not just the fouling itself but the fear of disease which may be passed to humans, particularly children, that worries people most.

 Toxocariasis is caused by the roundworm Toxocara canis, present in dogs.
-Humans can become infected by swallowing toxocara eggs which are found in dog faeces.
+Humans can become infected by ingesting toxocara eggs which are found in dog faeces.
 The life cycle is not completed in people and never results in worms.
-Freshly deposited faeces pose no threat as the eggs only become infective after about three weeks.
-If the faeces is cleared immediately there is no danger.
+Freshly deposited faeces pose no threat so, if the faeces is cleared immediately there is no danger.

 Can children go blind?

-Despite scare headlines in the newspapers, blindness or visual impairment from Toxocara infection is possible but exceptional.
+Despite scare headlines in the newspapers, blindness or visual impairment from Toxocara infection is possible but extremely rare.

 How many cases occur in a year?